abelinsky/pygma/docs/source/algorithms/policy_gradient.rst

+.. _vanilla_policy:

 Vanilla Policy Gradient
 ========================

-Vanilla Policy Gradient (VPG) Algorithm is the simplest form of policy gradient algorithms in reinforcement learning.
+Vanilla Policy Gradient (VPG) Algorithm is the simplest form of the policy gradient algorithms in reinforcement learning.

 Idea
 ----

 The main idea of the algorithm is quite simple - we directly take the gradient of the objective function of the reinforcement learning (see below) and "climb" over the gradient.
 We calculate this gradient through sampling *trajectories* -